 - PC1 = along the line of the girth surcingle, in between the ribs and behind the front leg level with your horse’s elbow, gently apply and increase pressure, either side, often it is the first point to become sensitive to touch when your horse suffers from digestive issues

 - CV17 = over the midline of the chest (sternum), a handwidth behind the leg, with pressure upwards slide your hand backwards

 - BL42 = below the withers where the shoulder blade (scapula) makes contact with the rib cage (eighth intercostal space), in significant erosion there is tenderness also where the withers turn into the back

 - If any of PC1, CV17, BL42 are tender but also the entire area of the lower back is sensitive, then hindgut acidosis is likely

 Fight or flight response means that, in severe erosion, your horse becomes either aggressive or evasive.
 So, be careful when you test.
 Look out for the following signs: does your horse drops its head and/or does it lift its back and/or does it move away and/or worst of all does it kick.
 Anna fed Zavir 1 sachet of Aloeride aloe vera a day (sprinkled over feed).
 We spoke about Oats and CF Lucerne diet.
 Anna said that most horses (even competition horses) in Sweden, where she originates from, were still fed a traditional diet of (soaked) oats, good hay, the occasional carrot/apple and turnout and didn’t get much compound feed at all.
+If that diet chimes with you then do read my article on modern feed.
 Note that treatment with Omaprazole or Ranitidine only addresses stomach ulcers, not hind gut acidosis.
 Note that both antacids and proton pump inhibitors increase your horse’s vulnerability to parasites.
-You may want to read our advisory page on EGUS.

 Girthy because of psycho-emotional issues